NetworkBlockDevice/nbd/doc/proto.md

   field too, though its side of the protocol does not change incompatibly.
 - The client MAY now send other options to the server as appropriate, in the generic format for sending an option as described above.
-- The server MUST NOT send a response to `NBD_OPT_EXPORT_NAME` until all other pending option requests have had their final reply.
 - The server will reply to any option apart from `NBD_OPT_EXPORT_NAME` with reply packets in the following format: